-The Improper Payments Information Act of 2002 (IPIA), as amended by the Improper Payments Elimination and Recovery Act of 2010 (IPERA) and the Improper Payments Elimination and Recovery Improvement Act of 2012 (IPERIA) (collectively, IPIA, as amended), requires federal agencies to periodically review, estimate, and report programs and activities that may be susceptible to significant improper payments.
-IPIA was amended by IPERA to, among other things, direct federal Inspectors General to determine annually whether their respective agencies are in compliance with the statute and to submit a report to the head of the agency, Congressional oversight committees, the Comptroller General of the United States, and the controller of the Office of Management and Budget (OMB).
+The Improper Payments Information Act of 2002, as amended by the Improper Payments Elimination and Recovery Act of 2010 and the Improper Payments Elimination and Recovery Improvement Act of 2012 (collectively, IPIA), requires federal agencies to periodically review, estimate, and report programs and activities that may be susceptible to significant improper payments.
+IPIA, among other things, directs federal Inspectors General to determine annually whether their respective agencies are in compliance with the statute and to submit a report to the head of the agency, Congressional oversight committees, the Comptroller General of the United States, and the controller of the Office of Management and Budget (OMB).

-The Federal Housing Finance Agency (FHFA or Agency), through its Office of General Counsel (OGC), maintains that most requirements of the IPIA, as amended, are not applicable to the Agency because those requirements apply only to payments made with federal funds and FHFA does not finance its operations with federal funds.
-That said, FHFA asserts that it has put controls in place to achieve the intent of the IPIA, as amended.
-We conducted a performance audit to assess the Agency's compliance with the IPIA, as amended, for fiscal year 2017.
-We found that FHFA complied with the applicable provisions of the IPIA, as amended, as well as related criteria established by OMB.
+The Federal Housing Finance Agency (FHFA or Agency), through its Office of General Counsel (OGC), maintains that most requirements of the IPIA are not applicable to the Agency because those requirements apply only to payments made with federal funds and FHFA does not finance its operations with federal funds.
+That said, FHFA asserts that it has put into place internal controls to achieve the intent of IPIA.
+We conducted a performance audit to assess the Agency's compliance with the IPIA for fiscal year 2018.
+We found that FHFA complied with the applicable provisions of the IPIA.

-This report was prepared by Heath Wolfe, Director of Audit Operations, with the assistance of Bob Taylor, Assistant Inspector General for Audits.
+This report was prepared by Heath Wolfe, Director of Audit Operations, with the assistance of Bob Taylor, Senior Advisor.
 We appreciate the cooperation of FHFA staff, as well as the assistance of all those who contributed to the preparation of this report.

-This report has been distributed to FHFA, Congress, OMB, and others and will be posted on our website, www.fhfaoig.gov.
+This report has been distributed to FHFA, Congress, OMB, the Government Accountability Office (GAO), and others and will be posted on our website, www.fhfaoig.gov.